vitobotta/hetzner-k3s/README.md

 hetzner-k3s create-cluster --config-file cluster_config.yaml
 ```

-This will take a couple of minutes or less depending on the number of masters and worker nodes.
+This will take a few minutes depending on the number of masters and worker nodes.

 If you are creating an HA cluster and see the following in the output you can safely ignore it - it happens when additional masters are joining the first one: